melli79/mathGames/Readme.md

 Obviously you need to iterate over increasing number of pairs and within that over decreasing number of revealed cards.

-## Hamming distance
+## Levenshtein Distance
-The Hamming or editing distance between 2 character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.
+The Levenshtein or editing distance between 2 character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.

 Example 1: Between "abcdefg" and "abbdeeg" it is 2: 'c'->'b' and 'f'->'e' (replace)